JoaoDiogoDuarte/X25519-Libjc-EasyCrypt-Proof/README.md

 - [X] EClib.ec
 - [X] W64limbs.ec
-    - Requires some pruning for unused lemmas that do not prove anything relevant for this scenario.
-    - Contains one lemma that currently results in false but it is probably not be necessary and can be removed.
 - [X] Zp_25519.ec
 - [X] Curve25519_auto.ec
     - Everything that is to be proven in Cryptoline, hence all lemmas are admitted for now.